 Amplia's FAK Inhibitors in an animal model of liver fibrosis

-Amplia is planning to initiate a Phase 2 clinical trial of AMP945 in patients with Idiopathic Pulmonary Fibrosis (IPF or lung fibrosis) and is currently evaluating both AMP945 and AMP886 in animal models of various fibrotic disease.
+Amplia is planning to initiate a Phase 2 clinical trial of AMP945 in patients with Idiopathic Pulmonary Fibrosis (IPF or lung fibrosis) and is currently evaluating AMP945 in preclinical models of various fibrotic diseases.